Christine-1122/Lazor-Project/README.md

 # Lazor-Project

-This is software carpentry lazor project on Github.
+- This is software carpentry lazor project on Github.

-The goal of this project is find lazor game solution automatically Group Members: Tianxin Zhang & Cameron Czerpak
+- The goal of this project is find lazor game solution automatically

+- Group Members: Tianxin Zhang & Cameron Czerpak

 Run code:
 -------------
 Using python 3.7 to fun the code

-Files included:
+Files included: Based on instruction

 Instructions:
 -----------------